tyler-maxwell/mtg-collection-catalog/README.md

       > Raging Goblin
     - Multiple copies a card can be added by including the amount before the name
       > 4 Raging Goblin
+    - Multiple cards can be added at once by writing each card on its own line
+      > 4 Raging Goblin
+      > 2 Fireball
+      > 10 Mountain

 - Deckbuilding
 - Wishlist